 1. Please submit your work anonymously in the following format: FOUR hard copies of your English translation (along with the original text) and ONE separate cover page (listing the title and author of the text you translated, your name and email address, and your undergraduate major or graduate program).

-2. Submissions are due on Monday, March 26, 2018 by 5:00pm to the Comparative Literature Main Office, 2021 Tisch Hall (2nd floor).
+2. Submissions are due on Monday, April 1, 2019 by 5:00pm to the Comparative Literature Main Office, 2021 Tisch Hall (2nd floor).

 3. All submissions will be judged anonymously by a panel of faculty members from Classics, Comparative Literature, English, and related departments.